Forest Fungal Ecology Research Award

 Application Deadline: February 15th by midnight, Pacific Time

-This award supports ecological studies of fungal interactions in old growth forests or other unique or endangered ecosystems.
+The Forest Fungal Ecology Research Award supports ecological studies of fungal interactions in old growth forests or other unique or endangered ecosystems.
 Proposals should address innovative approaches to examining fungal systems or interactions of individuals, or groups of fungi, with hosts or substrates in old growth forests or other sensitive ecosystems.
 Floristic and systematic studies will not be considered.

 - Applicants must be students working on their Masters or PhD degrees or be recent recipients of a PhD.